grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image27.jpeg" alt-text="A finger pointing at a device.":::

-4. Gently insert the Trackpad subassembly into the C Cover and reassemble the 7 5IP screws with a 5IP Torx Plus Screwdriver set to 1.2kgf\*cm.
+4. Gently insert the Trackpad subassembly into the C Cover and reassemble the seven 5IP screws with a 5IP Torx Plus Screwdriver set to 1.2kgf\*cm.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image28.jpeg" alt-text="A close-up of a computer.":::

     > [!IMPORTANT]
-    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.
+    > To avoid any chance for screw stripping, be sure to press down firmly with the screwdriver.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.

-5. With your fingers, carefully and gently remove the 4 alignment papers.
-Be sure that the entire alignment paper piece is completely removed and doesn't remain stuck between the C Cover and the Trackpad subassembly.
+5. With your fingers, carefully and gently remove the four alignment papers.
+Be sure that the entire alignment paper piece is removed and doesn't remain stuck between the C Cover and the Trackpad subassembly.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image29.jpeg" alt-text="A close-up of a touchpad.":::

+6. To ensure it's
-6. Gently flip your C Cover around and use a 0.2mm feeler gauge around the entire perimeter of the Trackpad subassembly to ensure it's never above the C Cover surface at any point.
+    never above the C Cover surface at any point, gently flip around your C Cover and use a 0.2-mm feeler gauge around the entire perimeter of the Trackpad subassembly.
 Additionally, click the two bottom corners to check if the trackpad gets stuck against the C Cover surface.
 If it's, redo Step 7 from “Procedure – Removal (Trackpad) and Step 2 from “Procedure – Installation (Trackpad)